projectatomic/atomic-site/source/docs/atomicapp.md

 ### Running Atomic App

-This will run a helloworld example using the `centos/apache` container image on Kubernetes.
+This will run a helloworld example using the `centos/apache` container image on Kubernetes:

 ```
 sudo atomicapp run projectatomic/helloapache
 ```

-Same with Docker.
+Same with Docker:

 ```
 sudo atomicapp run projectatomic/helloapache --provider=docker
 ```